Leviob/Type-Fastly/README.md

 In this project I created a program which calculates what percentage of common words could not be fully defined based on home row letters alone.
 I also explore how increasing the length of words affects feasibility.

+I'm using the Dvorak keyboard layout, which already favors the middle row a lot when typing.
+Here's what the layout looks like:

+    '  ,  .  p  y  f  g  c  r  l
+    a  o  e  u  i  d  h  t  n  s
+    ;  q  j  k  x  b  m  w  v  z

 ## Terminology

 Homerownly - a portmanteau of 'home row', and 'only'.
 I use this to describe the spelling of words using only letters on the middle row of a keyboard